jermware/jermware.github.io/Content/projects/gjJotter.md

 <img width="64" height="64" src="/images/gjJotter/gjJotter-icon.png">
 &nbsp;&nbsp;An iOS app for saving your jottings.

-Use **gjJotter** as a simple, no frills, jotter pad for your jottings, notes, to-do lists, etc.
+Use **gjJotter** is a simple, no frills, jotter pad for your jottings, notes, to-do lists, etc.

 Need to jot something down quickly or just want a place to store easily accessible information?
 Simply open the app or tap the app's widget on your home screen and start typing.
 That's it!
 There's no need to create a document or tap save when done.
 There's only one jotter pad, it automatically saves your notes, and it's always there.